The optimal height to mount your flat screen will vary depending on the following factors:

 Some of the things that you should think about before you wall mount include;

 If you have considered all of the above and agree that wall mounting your TV is the way to go… Give us a call to arrange a quote for your TV mount job.
-Alternatively if you have decided that wall mounting is not the way to go at this time, then we’d be happy to set up your TV on a cabinet, stand, bench or other location and our prices for this start as low as $99.
+Alternatively if you have decided that wall mounting is not the way to go at this time, then we’d be happy to set up your TV on a cabinet, stand, bench or other location.

 Either way happy viewing!